 Area high school students will have the opportunity to gain work experience this summer in a range of professional and technical fields.
-(Video from SIA 2013 graduation) Frequently Asked Questions are answered in the 2014 SIA FAQ.
+(Video from SIA 2013 graduation) Frequently Asked Questions are answered in the SIA FAQs.
 For more information Please visit the Student Intern Academy or Project Rebuild web sites.

 MSD has exciting careers in civil, industrial, mechanical, chemical, and environmental engineering and other technical and scientific fields.
 The Metropolitan Sewer District of Greater Cincinnati (MSD) is community oriented and focused on environmental excellence.
 MSD is also a great place to work!
 Learn more about MSD Career Opportunities.